zaidkx7/Agency/README.md

 # AgencyScraper

-A Python tool that automatically collects information about real estate agencies from the Lefeuvre Immobilier website.
-It gathers agency names, contact details, services, and operating hours, saving everything to a CSV file.
+A Python tool that automatically collects information about real estate agencies from the `Lefeuvre Immobilier` website.
+It gathers agency names, contact details, services, and operating hours, saving everything to a CSV and JSON files.
 Perfect for anyone who needs to keep track of real estate agency information or analyze market data.

 ## Description